 3 Essential Oil DIY Skin Care RecipesReading Time: 14 minutes

 If you’re like millions of women (and men), you’ve used department or drug store brand skincare products at some point to keep your skin soft, supple, and wrinkle-free.
 Unfortunately, it turns out that many of these mainstream beauty products contain toxic ingredients that aren’t doing your health any favors long-term.
 But what’s the alternative?
-One fun option is to create your own scrumptious, safe, and healthy DIY skin care products in just minutes using the best essential oils for skin.
+One fun option is to create your own scrumptious, safe, and healthy DIY skin care products in just minutes using the best essential oils for skin combined with the best oil for skin.

 The research is clear that we’re creating problems for our health and our environment every time we purchase mass-produced skin care products and cosmetics.
 For instance, a class of chemicals called parabens (e.g., propylparaben, butylparaben) are showing up in breast milk and breast tumors and are suspected of causing breast cancer .